Sequence Source Mode

 - The source unit applies the voltage or current in the next sequence step.

-- After waiting the time specified by the next source delay in the sequence, the source unit generates a Source Complete event.
+- The source unit waits the time that the next source delay in the sequence specifies.
+After, the source unit generates a Source Complete event.

+instrument.
 Note The presence of this step is dependent on the settings of NI-DCPower Measure When.
-If the Measure When property is set to Automatically After Source Complete, the measure unit takes a measurement after each source step.
+If you set the Measure When property to Automatically After Source Complete, the measure unit takes a measurement after each source step.
 Otherwise, the measure unit operates independently of the source unit.

-- The source unit repeats 3a through 3d for each step in the sequence.
+- The source unit repeats 3a through 3d for every step in the sequence.

-- The sequence iteration is complete, and the source unit generates the Sequence Iteration Complete event.
+- The sequence iteration is complete.
+The source unit generates the Sequence Iteration Complete event.

 - (Optional) The source unit loops back and repeats the same sequence.
-When it loops back, the source unit waits for a Sequence Advance trigger (if it is not disabled) and then runs through the sequence again without waiting for the Start trigger.
+When it loops back, the source unit waits for a Sequence Advance trigger (if it is not disabled).
+Then, the source unit runs through the sequence again without waiting for the Start trigger.

 The following figure illustrates a sequence under the following conditions: